TheOdinProject/curriculum/javascript/react-js/advanced-concepts.md

 ### Learning Outcomes

-By the end of this lesson, you should known:
+By the end of this lesson, you should be able to do the following:

-* PropTypes.
+* Explain PropTypes.
-* Styled Components.
+* Explain Styled Components.
-* Redux and state management systems.
+* Explain Redux and state management systems.
-* High-order Components.
+* Explain higher-order Components.
-* Routers in web pages.
+* Explain Routers in web pages.
-* Your own React Hooks.
+* Explain how to make your own React Hooks.

 ### Guide to Advanced React